-Flathead County Commissioner Phil Mitchell issued written apologies to county officials for destroying five cottonwood trees on a county-owned parkland near his home on Whitefish Lake.
+Flathead County Commissioner Phil Mitchell issued written apologies to county officials for destroying six cottonwood trees on a county-owned parkland near his home on Whitefish Lake.

 The Flathead County Attorney’s Office charged Mitchell with felony criminal mischief for the alleged offense.
 He is scheduled to appear in Flathead County District Court on Aug.
 31 before Judge Heidi Ulbricht.

 Sheriff Chuck Curry said his office investigated a complaint from an employee with Flathead County Parks and Recreation, who discovered six dead or dying cottonwood trees on the park near Mitchell’s home, and hired an arborist to estimate the value of the trees, as well as the cost of replacing them, which totaled more than $30,000.

 “We obtained a professional bid on the trees and it was over $30,000, which makes it a felony,” Curry said Wednesday night.